nspilman/the-bahblag-gatsby/src/pages/blog/2019-03-16-accademia-and-uffizi.md

 ![](/img/florence/uffiziMichaelangelo.jpg)

 The hallway of the Uffizi is lined with statues and the paintings of nobleman.
-There is also a fantastic view of the Duoro from the windows.
+There is also a fantastic view of the Arno from the windows.

 ![](/img/florence/uffiziArnoView.jpg)